-For more than a thousand years pilgrims have walked the Camino de Santiago seeking penance, enlightenment and adventure.
-Their destination is Santiago de Compostela, where it is believed the remains of the Apostle St James, patron saint of Spain, are buried.
-Today pilgrims still choose the Camino de Santiago as a personal gift of time: to connect with their dreams, beliefs and values, to be in nature, to find inner strength and wisdom, or to simply travel slowly through a fascinating landscape and culture.
+People today choose the Camino de Santiago as a personal gift of time.
+To connect with their dreams, beliefs and values, to be in nature, to find inner strength and wisdom, or simply to travel slowly through fascinating landscapes and cultures.

 The spirit of the Camino de Santiago is alive and well among people from all over the world.

 More people travel with RAW Travel to the Camino than any other operator in Australia and NZ.
 We take care of all the details: accommodation, luggage transfers, maps, breakfasts and transport.
 You can just relax and concentrate on your Camino knowing you have a secure booking each night with luggage transfers, so all you carry is your daypack.